datduong/tobii-eye-track-syndromic-faces/experiment/readme.md

 ### Put images into 4 groups based on their accuracy.

+For a specific test image, there will be 4 groups each for the clinicians (and likewise for the nonclinicians ):
+- Group 1: clinicians who correctly identify the image is affected vs unaffected
+- Group 1: clinicians who incorrect identify the image is affected vs unaffected
+- Group 1: clinicians who correctly identify the image is affected vs unaffected, AND said the correct disease name
+- Group 1: clinicians who correctly identify the image is affected vs unaffected, BUT said the incorrect disease name

 **We can do this on local computer so we can easily view the images.**

 ```bash